 Dr. A.Y.
 (Aaron) Ding

-Dr. Aaron Ding is leading the Cyber-Physical Intelligence (CPI) Lab in the Department of Engineering Systems and Services at TU Delft.
-He is currently Asst Professor at TU Delft with BKO, and Adjunct Professor (permanent) in Computer Science at the University of Helsinki with over 12 years of R&D (full-time employment) across EU, UK and USA.
+Dr. Aaron Ding is leading the Cyber-Physical Intelligence (CPI) Lab in the Dept. Engineering Systems and Services at TU Delft.
+He is currently Asst.
+Professor (tenured) at TU Delft and Adjunct Professor (permanent) at the University of Helsinki with over 14 years of R&D across EU, UK and USA.
 Prior to TU Delft, he has worked at TU Munich with Joerg Ott, at Columbia University with Henning Schulzrinne, at University of Cambridge with Jon Crowcroft.
 He obtained undergrad MSc and PhD all with distinctions from the Department of Computer Science (Birthplace of Linux) at the University of Helsinki.
 His PhD is supervised by Prof. Sasu Tarkoma and Prof. Jon Crowcroft at Cambridge.
-As funded by the Nokia Foundation, vital part of his PhD programme is completed at University of Cambridge and at Columbia University in New York.
+As funded by Nokia Foundation, vital part of his PhD programme is completed at the University of Cambridge and Columbia University in New York.

-Dr. Ding currently serves on the Journal Editorial Board for IEEE OJ-ITS and Multimodal Technologies and Interaction.
+Dr. Ding serves now on the Chairing Committee for ACM SIGCOMM, ACM CoNEXT, ACM UbiComp, ACM HotNets, as Associate Editor for IEEE journal OJ-ITS and Multimodal Technologies and Interaction.
 To lead new research agenda in the Edge AI domain, he is hosting the internationally renowned Dagstuhl and Lorentz Workshops to drive the future development of Edge Intelligence.
 Dr. Ding is also the founder of ACM EdgeSys - the successful EdgeSys series are gathering substantial community contributions in terms of keynotes, panels, TPC and technical papers from North America, Europe, and Asia, including Google, Amazon, Apple, Microsoft, Facebook, IBM, Siemens, Nokia, Ericsson, MIT, Berkeley, Princeton, Columbia, Yale, Toronto, Cambridge, Oxford, MPI, EPFL, Tsinghua, Peking and Fudan.

 At TU Delft, Dr. Ding serves on the Executive Committee of Power Web Institute, and on the TU Works Council's Research and Education Committee.
 He has served as the Faculty Master Graduation Coordinator for ICT (10.2018-03.2021).